MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

 ## [Luke Slott](https://lukeslott.bandcamp.com/) - The Keeper of Secrets
-Good Morning TV: **"**I had to include a track from my brother Luke’s piano album.
+Mike Slott: **"**I had to include a track from my brother Luke’s piano album.
 He released two solo piano volumes a few years back and for me they are a perfect compliment to any Sunday morning.

 Truly you could pick any of the tracks across the two albums.
 They transport me back to when we were younger and I would hearing him composing these songs note by note.
 Timeless music for a Sunday.
 Highly recommend checking out both solo piano albums. **"**